goeiebook/creativelab/narrative.md

 ---

 As the number of prototypes increases, common code elements become apparent.
 For example, all the prototypes contain functions to access the localstorage structure.
-To faciliate further improvement, those functions should be stored in a single place.
-The most obvious solution is to contain them in a dedicated snippet.
+Those functions should be stored in a single reusable place.
+The most obvious solution is a dedicated snippet.
 But with that approach the snippet must be re-run whenever the page is reloaded.
-The rote right-click-run cycle gets tiring.
+And that means rote right-click-run cycle is duplicated.
 It's time for an automated solution.

 The solution requires running a local server.
 The implementation is more complicated than expected.
 Why am I going to all this trouble?
-Surely there something more worthwhile.
+Surely there something else more worthwhile.
 And then the local server springs to life and serves without error.
 A thrill results.
-And as an extra benefit, now third party libraries like [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/) can be easily incorporated.
+And, as an extra, third party libraries can be easily loaded.
+Like [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).

-Here is the core interface, a snippet that loads prerequisites and runs the animation generator:
+This is the snippet that interfaces with the local server:

 ```javascript
 addScriptSrc("https://localhost:4443/tinycolor.js");